Teen charged in Morgan State University mass shooting, second suspect identified

 Police also released an image of 18-year-old Jovan Williams, who is wanted in connection to the shooting.

-Police consider Williams "armed and dangerous," and asked Williams is considered armed and dangerous, and ask anyone who comes in contact with him to call 911 immediately.
+Police consider Williams "armed and dangerous," and ask anyone who comes in contact with him to call 911 immediately.

 "BPD has been working tirelessly on the investigation into this incident and are grateful for the many partners that assisted us in identifying and capturing one of our suspects," said BPD Commissioner Richard Worley.
 "We will not rest until Williams is in custody.
 While this arrest cannot undo the damage and trauma caused that day, it is my hope that it can bring some peace and justice to the victims, the Morgan community and our city."

 Washington D.C.
-Metro police and Federal law enforcement agencies helped Baltimore police identify and locate the suspects from surveillance video obtained during the shooting.
+Metro police and Federal law enforcement agencies helped Baltimore police identify and locate the suspects from surveillance video from the incident, police said.

-A $9,000 reward is being offered for information leading to an arrest in connection with the shooting.
+It was not immediately clear if there are further suspects or people of interest.

+The shooting happened shortly after the crowning of Mr. and Ms. Morgan State University, a kickoff to homecoming week events at the school.

 Anyone with further information in the shooting is urged to call Metro Crime Stoppers at 1-866-7-LOCKUP.
 Tips can remain anonymous.